-- a.
-Personnel Issues - The need to develop minimum standards for Jewish educators. - (2) The need for formal programs for in-service training in the community. - (3) Programs for recruitment. - (4) Compensation how to determine pay and benefits. - (5) Personal growth for senior educators. - (6) Career tracks for personnel. - (7) More trained personnel for informal education. - (8) Youth leaders need a sense of mission. - (9) The need for a resource list and access to people from outside Jewish education.
+a.
+Personnel Issues

+- ((1) The need to develop minimum standards for Jewish educations. - ((2) The need for formal programs for in-service training in the community. - ((3) Programs for recruitment. - (A) Compensation how to determine pay and bemeffitts. - ((5) Personal growth for senior educators. - (6) Career tracks for personnel. - ((7) More trained personnel for informal education. - ((8) Youth leaders need a sense of mission. - (9) The need for a resource list and access to people from outside Jewish education.

-Atlanta plans to use the educators survey to work with the local commission (CJC) for planning and to advocate within particular areas.
+Atlanta plans to use the educators survey to work with the local commission (CDC) for planning and toaddocatewithin particular areas.
 They will determine priorities and set a time table for action.

 - b.
 With respect to mobilizing the Community, Atlanta identified the following needs:

-- (1) A vision for Jewish education.
+- ((1) A vision for Jewish education.

-- (2) A definition of objectives and desired outcomes.
+- (2) A definition of objectives and desired ocutomes.

 - (3) Diversified funding.

 - (4) A multi-faceted approach.